Mazlumsert1/Lsd-Report/README.md

 ### 1.2.
 Development process
 We have been using github to version control and collaboration, so that the we as a group could split the different assignments.
 The assigments has ussually been splitted in pairs, since we are 4 in the team (Mazlum & Ismail) and (Mert & Mustafa).

-Me(Mazlum) and Ismail we used scrum the way it suited us best, we did not do any sprints, we did use userstories at times did them together and at times seperate.
+Me(Mazlum) and Ismail used scrum the way it suited us best, we did not do any sprints, we did use userstories at times did them together and at times seperate.
 If one of us had some issues we would typically use teamviewer to help each other.
 For example there have been lot of pair programming working with our front-end.

-When we started to recieve data from the

 ##### Deploymemt
 MVP Application: [http://165.227.136.184](http://165.227.136.184)